Fakenham Racecourse Hotels

 Norwich Offers Best Choice

-Although we have covered a number of different B&Bs and hotels by this stage, to enjoy an even bigger collection you will want to head to Norwich.
+To enjoy an even bigger collection of accommodation options, you will want to head to Norwich.
 Around 50 minutes away by car, Norwich has more places to stay than all the nearby villages combined.
 As well as more luxurious options that will seek to pamper you, it is possible to stay within Norwich without breaking the bank.
-You will find several of the well-known budget chains here, including Travelodge, Holiday Inn and Premier Inn.
+You will find several of the well-known budget chains here, along with more boutique options.

 About the Racecourse